Lake Ngaroto

 The New Zealand Ministry for Culture and Heritage gives a translation of "the lakes" for Ngāroto.

 History

 The Battle of Hingakaka was fought nearby, and the sacred carving Te Uenuku lost at this time.
 It was re-discovered in 1906, and now resides in the Te Awamutu Museum.
+In 2016 a pou, representing 7 atua, was erected near the spot where Te Uenuku is thought to have been found.